 Here's a short video that shows the in-store branding from the past year's campaign.
 The new campaign is rolling out now with even further sophistication and refinement.

-We have to say, Tom Scott and the gang at Oliver's have set the standard for retail co-branding with GO LOCAL.
+We have to say, the gang at Oliver's have set the standard for retail co-branding with GO LOCAL.
 Not only have they integrated the shared brand at multi-touch points within the store; they have also modified their POS system to measure sales of Made Local products.
 When a customer checks out, the receipt shows the dollar amount of Made Local products she purchased.
 Tracking also helps Oliver's compare the effectiveness of their marketing by contrasting Made Local sales vs. national product sales.
 The sales of Made Local products continue to outpace national brands by nearly a 2-to-1 rate of growth.